 Do you want to turn that dream of lounging on soft sand near calm, clear sapphire waters in the shade of an ancient walled city into a reality?
 Croatia is the perfect place for you.
-You will have your fair share of long sandy beaches for relaxation at its best plus a plethora of water-based activities to enjoy, from snorkelling to diving, kayaking to windsurfing and of course island hopping by boat!
-It is also a country rich in history, culture and architecture which should not be missed.
-Oh and did we mention the food and wine?
+You will have your fair share of long sandy beaches for relaxation at its best plus a plethora of water-based activities to enjoy, from snorkeling to diving, kayaking to windsurfing, and of course island hopping by boat!
+It is also a country rich in history, culture, and architecture which should not be missed.
+Oh, and did we mention the food and wine?
 Divine!
 There is a bit of everything to uncover in Croatia.

 “If you want to see paradise on Earth, come to Dubrovnik.”George Bernard Shaw

 BEFORE YOU GO